Digital and offline retailers pursue unexpected hookups

 And Whole Foods is selling Alexas in its stores.

-"I don't think brick and mortar is dying but it is definitely evolving into an entirely different animal than you saw in the past," Maya Mikhailov, CMP of GPShopper, a financial company, told NBC News.
+"I don't think brick and mortar is dying but it is definitely evolving into an entirely different animal than you saw in the past," Maya Mikhailov, CMO of GPShopper, a mobile retail app developer, told NBC News.

 "Retail is going digital, some of the new retailers that you see that are grabbing consumer interest are all purely digital players," she added.
 "Retail isn't dying but it is evolving and through that evolution you will see a lot of store closures, but you will see stronger brands emerge."